EllySmith/JSON-and-YAML-file-analyser/README.md

 gendiff <file1> <file2> --format json

-Runs the programm with with 'json' formatter whosing a json file.
+Runs the programm with with 'json' formatter showing a json file.

 [![asciicast](https://asciinema.org/a/qDFItRExBWr5T3ob8iwwwdX4u.svg)](https://asciinema.org/a/qDFItRExBWr5T3ob8iwwwdX4u)

+In case of a wrong format input the programm returns an Error.